photo by Grace DuVal

 SELECTED TEACHING ARTIST EXPERIENCE

-2026 Sanborn Mills Farm, Loudon NH
+2026 Sanborn Mills Farm, Loudon NH (upcoming)

-2025 Farnsworth Art Museum, Rockland ME
+2025-Present Farnsworth Art Museum, Rockland ME

 2025 Harvard Art Museums, Cambridge MA

-2024-Present Boston Public Library, Boston MA
+2024-2025 Boston Public Library, Boston MA

-2023-2024 Patagonia, Cambride MA
+2023-2024 Patagonia, Cambridge MA

 2022-Present Somerville Public Library, Somerville MA